-Health4MeTM - Your family's health care resources, in your hands.
+Health4MeTM - Your family's health care resources, in your hands whether at home or on the go.
 UnitedHealthcare Health4MeTM provides instant access to your family's critical health information - anytime and anywhere.
 Whether you want to find a physician near you, check the status of a claim or speak directly with a health car professional, Health4Me is a your go-to resource.
 Key features include:

-- Search for physicians or facilities by location or specialty - Store favorite physicians and facilities - Have an East Connect representative contact you to answer any questions - View and share health plan ID card information - Contact and experienced registered nurse 24/7 - "Build a Better Me" with personalized trackers for biometrics, fitness and lifestyle including the option to connect with FitBit devices - Check employer reward program status and activities - Can be personalized with individual member photos, notes & reminders - Create profiles of family members covered under other plans - Complete confidentiality - · Access and update your Personal Health Record - · Check health-related financial account balanced - Locate nearby convenience clinics urgent care facilities and ER's - · Check status of deductible and out-of-pocket spending - · Complete confidentiality
+- Search for physicians or facilities by location or specialty - Store favorite physicians and facilities - Have an East Connect representative contact you to answer any questions - View and share health plan ID card information - Contact an experienced registered nurse 24/7 - "Build a Better Me" with personalized trackers for biometrics, fitness, and lifestyle including the option to connect with FitBit devices - Check employer reward program status and activities - Can be personalized with individual member photos, notes and reminders - Create profiles of family members covered under other plans - Complete confidentiality - · Access and update your Personal Health Record - · Check health-related financial account balanced - Locate nearby convenience clinics urgent care facilities and ER's - Check status of deductible and out-of-pocket spending - · Complete confidentiality

-Available from the App Store; Android available in Google play
+Available from the Apple Store; Android available in Google play